-Stable Director of Westwater Advocates, Calum H S MacNeill QC has been with the Westwater stable since he called in 1992.
-In that time he has developed a successful, busy practice in a wide range of civil litigation with emphases on commercial law, professional negligence, employment law and construction.
-He is a founder member of the Westwater Advocates Commercial Resolution and Medical Law Groups and has addressed the Law Society of Scotland’s prestigious Employment Law Group Conference on the subject of restrictive covenants.
+With over 29 years’ experience of practice at the bar, Calum H S MacNeill QC is a litigator, mediator and arbitrator.
+He has been with the Westwater stable since he called in 1992 and in that time has developed a busy practice in a wide range of civil litigation with emphases on commercial law, professional (including clinical) negligence, employment law and construction.
+He is a mediator accredited with CEDR and a Fellow of the Chartered Institute of Arbitrators.

 What the directories say.

 He has been ranked as one of the “leaders at the bar” in commercial dispute resolution by Chambers Directory almost every year since 2009 and is recommended (Band 1) for employment law.

 Chambers 2018 recommended him for employment law quoting from its research, “Meticulous in his attention to detail, well prepared, methodical and good under pressure,” and, “Unflappable, thorough and very calm, he has a very clear delivery, very good attention to detail and always a fast response.”
 The 2019 edition also recommends him for employment (Band 1) describing him as “outstanding” and “very clever and sharp-witted”.
 It also recommends him for Commercial Dispute Resolution as “an astute individual and pleasant to deal with”.

 In the Legal 500 he has been ranked since 2010 when he was described as, “recommended for paper-heavy cases in which he ‘drills down to the essentials with impressive ease’.”
 The 2014 edition described him as “a respected presence in the courts” with “very strong advocacy skills.”

 - Scottish Widows Investment Partnership Group Ltd v Cordatus Ltd CSOH 7 – petition seeking recovery of evidence to substantiate allegations of breach of confidence under service agreements.